franciscop/drive-db/README.md

     npm install drive-db --save

-For the google drive spreadsheet:
+To get the right google drive spreadsheet:

 - Create it
 - File > Publish to the Web > Publish